Skip to main content

 What does normalized centrifugal pump mean?

-When to choose centrifugal over gear pump?
+When should I choose a centrifugal pump instead of a gear pump?

 Can I replace my current centrifugal pump with an FBCN?